Men's All-mountain/Freeride ski reviews 2018

 This year, the Stormrider 95 by Stöckli topped the podium in this very competitive category.
 The reviewers were unanimous about the features of this particularly versatile model.
 The basic qualities are certainly there: good grip, turn performance, flotation in deep powder...
 But it’s the ski’s stability and its capacity to adapt easily on all terrains, even the most difficult, that really carried the...
 Read on

 Nordica’s Enforcer 100 was tested last year in an All Mountain/freeride category where it brilliantly scored a "Best Ski" distinction.
 Tested this year in the more versatile All Mountain category, it remains a benchmark for the market and has kept an excellent position.
 Off-piste, the ski is easy to use, remarkable, docile, easy to handle, with great float in powder and happy in crud.
 It's extremely...
 Read on

 Tested a bit short this year (179 cm), the H-95 lost a few points but is still one of the best skis on the market in the All Mountain/freeride category.
 Its overall behaviour is excellent.
 Off-piste, its agility, performance in crud and floatation in powder are remarkable.
 It’s an easy and enjoyable ski that steers with ease and requires little engagement.
-An "everyday ski" as one of the reviewers pointed out.
-On piste, its behaviour is generally good.
-However, the reviewers felt that its performance was not quite up to last year's,...
+An "everyday ski" as one of the reviewers pointed...
 Read on

 An excellent surprise in the 2018 review, the Kore 93 designed by Head impressed the PROSKILAB reviewers and deserves its place among the top skis on the market.
 The model has no qualms about concentrating on accessibility in an area in which it's very popular.
 Overall behaviour both on and off piste is good, and it also has a playful nature that’s great fun.
 The ski is globally easy-going, and doesn’t...
 Read on